CrossTheRoadElec/Phoenix5-Documentation/source/blog/blog-week1.rst

 - NVIDIA Jetson TX2 + native CAN
 - Even Linux Desktop with SocketCAN device plugged in.

-After reviewing the FRC rules, it appears that leveraging these CAN devices from third-party CAN hardware is now officially FRC legal.
+After reviewing the FRC rules, it appears that leveraging these CAN devices from third-party CAN hardware is **now officially FRC legal**.
 This opens up an entirely new way to develop robots in FRC.

  - Want to update your set-points from your Raspberry PI vision system?